IR35 – What should agencies & hirers do between now & April 2023?

 On Friday, 23rd September, Kwasi Kwarteng, Chancellor of the Exchequer, announced during his “mini-budget” the government’s intention to repeal the off-payroll reforms to IR35.

-Andrew Webster, MD of Workwell Enterprise, explains what this means for recruitment businesses & end hirers between now and April 2023.
+Here we explain what this means for recruitment businesses & end hirers between now and April 2023.

 What does the announcement mean?